 After the lawsuit, Holton left the company, he was broke.

-Now, guess what does Edwin Haynes do?
+Now, guess what Edwin Haynes does?

 Does it sound familiar?